Skip to content

 Workspace Information

-1. Enter the workspace name;
+1. Enter a workspace name;

 2. Select the workspace language;